UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 1. Downloads the relevant raw data and converts it into [parquet](quick_start:parquet) in the {term}`raw_cache`
 2. Returns a dictionary consisting of compiled {class}`pandas.DataFrame`s or {class}`xarray.Dataset`s (i.e. assembled and filtered based on the supplied {term}`run times` and {term}`forecasted times`) mapped to their corresponding table name.

 For example, we can compile {term}`STPASA` forecast data contained in the `CASESOLUTION` and `CONSTRAINTSOLUTION` tables.
 The query below will filter {term}`run times` between "2021/02/01 00:00" and "2021/02/28 00:00" and {term}`forecasted times` between 09:00 on March 1 and 12:00 on March 3.
 The returned {class}`dict` maps each of the requested tables to their corresponding assembled and filtered datasets.
+These datasets are {class}`pandas.DataFrame` as `data_format="df"` (this is the default for this argument).

 ```{doctest}
 >>> import nemseer